Betamethasone 0.1% Cream

 Side Effects

 Like all medicines, betamethasone valerate cream can cause side effects.
-Most of these are mild and common, although some side effects may be more rare and severe.
+Most are mild and common, although some may be more rare and severe.

-If you do experience any severe side effects e.g. allergic reactions, when taking betamethasone cream, you should contact your GP immediately.
+If you experience any severe side effects, such as allergic reactions, when taking betamethasone cream, you should contact your GP immediately.

-Please contact a member of our team if you are concerned about any potential side effects that may occur when using topical betamethasone.
+Please contact a member of our team if you are concerned about any potential side effects from using topical betamethasone.

 Common side effects of prescribed betamethasone cream can include: